-Years earlier while my son and I walked in the field behind our house, I fell into a groundhog hole, and twisted my ankle badly.
+About five years earlier while my son and I walked in the field behind our house, I fell into a groundhog hole, and twisted my ankle badly.
 As I sat in the field, my son, about four years old at the time, stood beside me with a look of concern upon his face.

 In pain, but more so out of anger and frustration, I started to slap at the ankle a few times with my hand because I felt so stupid not to have noticed that hole.
 While agonizing on the ground, I contemplated how I was going to make it home.
 Then my anger quickly gave way to shock.

 Please pause and try to visualize what is about to follow.
 Most of us have experienced times where a hundred different thoughts enter our heads, in a matter of seconds.
 Such was the case here.
 My son decided to help his dad.
 How???
 By swinging his walking stick repeatedly and viciously at my swollen ankle.
 The stick was about 4 feet long and an inch or so in diameter.
 His little league coach would have been proud of his aim.
 He didn’t miss!

 And the look on his face was indescribable.
 He was so intent on hitting that ankle with that stick – it was scary!